 Positives from the survey include the relatively high usage of educational materials by pharmacists; the increased dispensing of valproate in original packaging with its package leaflet; the proactivity displayed by epilepsy specialist nurses in discussing valproate risks with patients; the fact that people find the information materials informative where they are available; and that outcomes for women switched away from valproate seem to be favourable to date.
 These factors will provide a solid base for a stakeholder group to build from in ensuring that all patients are fully informed about valproate.

 We would like to thank everyone who took part in this survey which has provided a valuable insight that continued work needs to be done on this serious matter.
+For more information on Sodium Valproate, visit the 'Valproate' section of our website.

 Summary of Findings